You must complete the project today.

 These are some of the foods that help in increasing your focus and concentration.
 Or rather, they can be called brain foods and they are berries, eggs, fatty fish rich in omega-3s, avocados, celery, dark chocolate etc.

-For more information on brain foods I suggest this article.
+For more information on brain foods, I suggest reading this article.

 7. Pomodoro technique